Valhemin/bitget-api/README.md

 3. Cancel pending limit orders for all accounts
 4. Exit

-## Logging

-The application logs all actions to both the console and a file named `trading_log.log` in the application directory.

 ## Security

 - Store your API keys securely and never share them